spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/prepayment/implementing-prepayment-in-back-end.md

 <br>

-3. Link the prepayment state machine to process the orders submitted with the payment method we’re implementing.
+3. Link the prepayment state machine to process the orders submitted with the payment method we're implementing.

 {% info_block warningBox %}
-We’ll use the prepayment state machine that’s delivered with Demoshop.
+We'll use the prepayment state machine that's delivered with Demoshop.
 {% endinfo_block %}

 Add this configuration in the `SalesConfig` class: